 I remember the first time I tasted homemade ice cream, it was plain vanilla, nothing fancy but it was oh so delicious.
 There is just something about homemade ice cream that screams summer to me.
 Maybe it’s the hot summer sun that calls to crave something ice cold.
-Or maybe it’s just that creamy delicous handmade flavor that imparts nostalgia for days past.
+Or maybe it’s just that creamy delicious handmade flavor that imparts nostalgia for days past.

 Our house came with a boysenberry bush in the backyard.
 We moved in September so we missed the prime time to pick berries.
 But this year I was determined to do them right.
 Now we have a bountiful harvest upon us with new ones ripening each day.
 Some will be frozen to enjoy during the winter but I aim to make as many recipes as I can when they are fresh.
+And that includes homemade boysenberry ice cream.

 We received a Cuisinart ice cream maker as a wedding gift and I have used it a handful of times each year.
 When I started thinking about what to make with my berries first, ice cream kept popping into my head.
 I adapted this recipe from the one in the Cuisinart booklet that came with the ice cream maker.
 They don’t have one specifically that uses boysenberries so I adapted their Simple Vanilla Ice Cream Recipe.